Shaddix/IdentityOAuthSpaExtensions/README.md

 # How to
 Just install nuget to add the library to your project.

-You could also take a look at IdentityOAuthSpaExtensions.Example for example usage.
+You could also take a look at IdentityOAuthSpaExtensions.Example for example usage (keep in mind, that there are hardcoded ClientId/ClientSecret for FB and Google within Example app.
+They are for demo purposes and everyone can use them, so beware).

 ## Backend
-From `ConfigureServices` call `services.ConfigureExternalAuth(Configuration);`.
+From `ConfigureServices` call `services.ConfigureExternalAuth(Configuration)`.

 That's it.

 After that you will be able to request AuthCode from SPA (instructions below), and manually verify AuthCode on backend:
 `this.HttpContext.RequestServices.GetService<ExternalAuthService>().GetExternalUserId(providerName, authCode)`
 or